cazala/coin-hive/README.md

   - `proxy`: Puppeteer's proxy socket 5/4 (ie: `socks5://127.0.0.1:9050`).

+  - `launch`: The options that will be passed to `puppeteer.launch(options)`.
+See [Puppeteer Docs](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).

   - `pool`: This allows you to use a different pool.
 It has to be an [Stratum](https://en.bitcoin.it/wiki/Stratum_mining_protocol) based pool.
 This object must contain the following properties:

       - `host`: The pool's host.